diwasrimal/google-drive-sync/README.md

 # Google Drive Sync

-This is a simple cli application that allows syncing files in Google Drive to local storage and vice versa.
-The project uses Google Drive API, hence to run the application, a Google Cloud Project is required.
+This is a simple cli application that allows syncing files in Google Drive to local storage and vice versa, using Google Drive API.

 ## Requirements
 * Python (Recent)
-* A Google Could Project with
+* A Google Cloud Project with
     * Google Drive API enabled
     * OAuth enabled